 - Plastic bags with no print or logos

 - Face mask in whatever look you want

 - Two personal items that you think your character would have bent over backwards to bring with them

 - Offgame luggage with offgame stuff in it.
 This will be placed in a luggage room without access during the larp.

-- One larp friendly, padded “weapons” that fits an urban/post-apocalyptic setting, like a crow bar, lead pipe, brick, etc. You must wait till after your character is out and then ask us if you can bring it.
+- One larp friendly, padded “weapon” that fits an urban/post-apocalyptic setting, like a crow bar, lead pipe, brick, etc. You must wait till after your character is out and then you must ask us if you can bring it.
 If it suits your character, we may say yes, but we won’t allow too many of these

 Do not bring

 - Firing weapons of any kind.
 Not even broken ones, plastic guns or toys

 - Larp weapons: knives, swords, shurikens, axes, spears and any kind of stabby, pointy things.
 Don’t ask, it’ll be a no